piyush-karande/Udacity-PathPlanning/WRITEUP.md

 **3. Max Acceleration and Jerk are not Exceeded.**

-In the speed control section of the code, the acceleration is set to 5m/sec<sup>2</sup>.
+In the speed control section of the code, the acceleration is set to either 5 or 7.5 m/sec<sup>2</sup>.
 This prevents the car from exceeding the acceleration and jerk.
 The only times the car might accelerate faster than the set value is while turning.
 However, the acceleration is set much below the max limit of 10m/sec<sup>2</sup> and thus never exceeds this limit.

 **4. Car does not have collisions.**